Chinmaym49/js/README.md

 functions can be used to create classlike components using "this", "new" etc.

 the objects of classlike components can be accessed as objects.

+closure is when function returns a function. we can then just call the inner funtion using variable().